Around June every year, Australian health funds and the government start talking about tax, health insurance and

-It’s all because of three financial incentives the government introduced nearly 20 years ago.
+It’s all because of three financial incentives the government introduced over 20 years ago.
 The idea

 was to get more people buying hospital insurance and into private hospitals, taking pressure off the public